Him188/yamlkt/README.md

 - Explicit types (e.g. `!!map`)
 - Multiline string (`|` and `>` are partially supported; `\` is not)

-## Learn to use
+## Usage

-#### Serialize / deserialize with compiled serializers
+### Serialize / deserialize with compiled serializers

-This approach is fastest and recommended way as the type is already provided.
+This is the fastest and recommended way.

 ```kotlin
 @Serializable